Barrio Viejo neighborhood in Tucson, Arizona

 What is the median home price in Barrio Viejo?+

-The current median home price in Barrio Viejo is $350K, based on recent ARMLS listings data.
+The current median home price in Barrio Viejo is $350K, based on published market data reviewed by Incyte Realty (as of July 2026).
 This is above the Tucson median of $320K.
-The price per square foot averages approximately $184.
 Home types in the area include adobe, historic row house, sonoran.

 What is it like to live in Barrio Viejo?+